 I like to remove the breast as a single piece and then cut into slices across the grain using an electric carving knife as shown in the photo above.

 My cooking log notes that this turkey had a dark mahogany color with good moisture, tenderness and flavor without being too salty.

 There are three common ways to collect pan drippings when smoking a turkey:

-It's not uncommon to end up with about 1-1/2 cups of drippings (Photo 14).
+You’ll typically end up with about 1-1/2 cups of drippings.